 - the nurse lacks the basic knowledge, skills, and abilities necessary to deliver nursing care that is safe and that meets the minimum standards of care to such an extent that accepting the assignment would expose one or more patients to an unjustifiable risk of harm.

-A request to falsify a patient record is an example of conduct that a nurse should refuse to engage in while awaiting a peer review committee determination, since there is no legal or factual basis that would support a nurse falsifying a patient record.
-A request to accept an assignment when a nurse believes the nurse staffing levels are unsafe would be conduct a nurse normally would engage in pending peer review’s determination since the supervisor normally would have some reasonable legal or factual basis to support her/his belief that the requested assignment does not violate a nurse’s duty to a patient, even if peer review ultimately determines otherwise.
+A request to falsify a patient record is an example of conduct that a nurse should refuse to engage in while awaiting a nursing peer review committee determination, since there is no legal or factual basis that would support a nurse falsifying a patient record in any circumstance or situation.
+Alternatively, a request for a nurse to accept an assignment when safe harbor was invoked because the nurse believes the nurse staffing levels are unsafe is an example of conduct the nurse may engage in pending the nursing peer review’s determination since the supervisor normally would have some reasonable legal or factual basis to support her/his belief that the requested assignment does not violate a nurse’s duty to a patient, even if the nursing peer review committee ultimately determines otherwise.

-Note that Rule 217.20(g)(2) now requires the nurse and supervisor to collaborate in an effort to identify an assignment that “is within the nurse’s scope and enhances the delivery of safe patient care.”
-This is based on the premise that in any staffing crisis, the patients are almost always better off with the nurse, than without the nurse.
+Note that Board Rule 217.20(g)(2) requires the nurse and supervisor to collaborate in an effort to identify an assignment that “is within the nurse’s scope and enhances the delivery of safe patient care” in situations when a nurse refuses to engage in the conduct or assignment because he/she believes it is beyond his/her basic knowledge, skills and abilities (i.e., scope of practice).
+This is based on the premise that in any staffing crisis, the patients are almost always better off with the nurse than without the nurse.
 A collaborative effort with patient safety as the focus will require the nurse and supervisor to set aside any personal animosity and to explore additional options that are safer for both the patient(s) and the nurse(s).

-Safe Harbor has no effect on a nurse’s civil or criminal liability for his/her nursing practice.
+Safe harbor has no effect on a nurse’s civil or criminal liability for his/her nursing practice.
 The BON does not have any authority over civil or criminal liability issues.
-Safe Harbor does protect the nurse from retaliation by an employer or contracted entity for whom the nurse performs nursing services.
-There is no expiration of the protection against retaliatory actions such as demotion, forced change of shifts, pay cut, or other retaliatory action against the nurse.
+Safe harbor does protect the nurse from retaliation by an employer or contracted entity for whom the nurse performs nursing services.
+There is no expiration of the protection against retaliatory actions by the employer, such as, demotion, forced change of shifts, pay cut, or other retaliatory action against the nurse, when a nurse invokes safe harbor in good faith.

-A smaller workgroup of the nursing peer review committee may be used in either Safe Harbor or Incident-Based nursing peer review.
-The nurse involved in either type of peer review must agree to the use of the smaller workgroup.
-The nurse does not give up his/her right to review by the full peer review committee just because they initially agree to the smaller workgroup.
-As stated in the rule, the workgroup must be made up of members of the peer review committee, and must follow the same time lines, due process steps, and other procedures that apply to the full nursing peer review committee.
+A smaller workgroup of the nursing peer review committee may be used in either safe harbor or incident-based nursing peer review.
+The nurse involved in either type of nursing peer review must agree to the use of the smaller workgroup.
+The nurse does not give up his/her right to a review by the full/entire nursing peer review committee just because they initially agree to the smaller workgroup.
+As stated in Board Rule 217.20(k), the workgroup must comply with the membership and voting requirements of NPR Law Section 303.003 and must follow the same time lines, due process steps, and other procedures that apply to the full nursing peer review committee.

-The peer review rules do not address use of a smaller workgroup of peer review in the event a nurse was terminated for practice related reasons.
-When a report to the BON is mandated under NPA 301.405(b), peer review is conducted solely to look for the existence of external factors that may have impacted the nurse’s actions.
-Since neither the statute or board rules specifically allow or prohibit the use of the smaller workgroup for this purpose, facility policy and procedure on nursing peer review would need to address if this is an option for peer review under NPA 301.405(c).
+The nursing peer review rules do not address use of a smaller workgroup for nursing peer review in the event a nurse was terminated for practice-related reasons.
+When a report to the BON is mandated under NPA Section 301.405(b), nursing peer review is conducted solely to look for the existence of external factors that may have impacted the nurse’s actions.
+Since neither the statute or Board rules specifically allow or prohibit the use of the smaller workgroup for this purpose, facility policy and procedure on nursing peer review would need to address if this is an option for nursing peer review conducted under NPA Section 301.405(c).

-NPR law §303.005(d) requires the employer/nurse manager to consider the decision of the SHPR Committee “in any decision to discipline the nurse.”
+NPR Law §303.005(d) requires the employer/nurse manager to consider the decision of the SHNPR Committee “in any decision to discipline the nurse.”
 The “non-binding” provision in this statute means that if the CNO/Nurse Administrator believes the SHPR was conducted in “bad faith,” or otherwise made an incorrect determination, the CNO/Administrator must document his/her rationale for disagreeing with the SHPR Committee determination, and this must be retained with the SHPR records.
-In addition, if the CNO/Nurse Administrator believes the SHPR was done in bad faith, he/she has a duty to report the nurses who participated on the PRC to the BON [see Rule 217.20(j)(4)(C)].
+In addition, if the CNO/Nurse Administrator believes SHNPR was conducted in bad faith, he/she has a duty to report the nurses who participated on the SHNPR Committee to the BON [see Board Rule 217.20(j)(4)(C)].

 The BON encourages CNOs/Nurse Administrators to remember that each nurse has a duty to advocate for patient/client safety.
-This is expressed in Rule 217.11(1)(B) and explained in Position Statement 15.14 Duty of a Nurse in Any Setting.
-Another document is the BON’s Scope of Practice Decision-Making Model (DMM).
-Step 3 asks if there is nursing literature, research, or guidance documents from national specialty nursing organizations related to the nursing issue in question.
+This is expressed in Board Rule 217.11(1)(B) and explained in Position Statement 15.14, Duty of a Nurse in Any Practice Setting.
+Another document related to determining what’s best to protect patient safety is the BON’s Scope of Practice Decision-Making Model (DMM), which helps nurses to make sound scope of practice determinations, thereby keeping patients safe.
+Question 4 asks if there is nursing literature, research, or guidance documents from national specialty nursing organizations related to the nursing activity, task, or procedure in question.
 National patient safety organizations, such as the Institute for Safe Medication Practices, would also be applicable with regard to “best practices” in a given area of nursing and patient safety.
-Safe Harbor peer review can be an opportunity to take stock of how nursing and support departments surrounding nursing are organized, and how safe patient care is helped or hindered by those systems.
+Safe harbor nursing peer review can be an opportunity to take stock of how nursing and support departments surrounding nursing are organized and how safe patient care is enhanced or hindered by those systems.

-Please DO NOT mail or fax your request for Safe Harbor Nursing Peer Review to the Board of Nursing.
-The BON cannot conduct Peer Review-this must be done through the facility or agency where the assignment was made to you.
-Please review the following questions, as well as the instructions on the Comprehensive Request for Safe Harbor form.
+Please DO NOT mail or fax your request for safe harbor nursing peer review documents to the Board of Nursing.
+The BON does not conduct nursing peer review-this must be done through the facility or agency where the assignment was made to you.